IRL2/nanover-server-py/README.md

 * Install dotnet 2.11.
 This is an old version of the framework that is not maintained anymore.
 However, Unity still relies on it.
 * Run the compile script: `./compile.sh --no-python` to skip installing the python libraries, or just `./compile.sh` to build the python libraries as well.

-### Setup nanover-protocol for developers on Windows

-* Install Anaconda
-* Install the .NET core SDK (see <https://dotnet.microsoft.com/download>)
-* Clone the nanover-protocol repository
-* In the "Anaconda Powershell Prompt":
-    * Create a conda environment (here we call the environment "nanover-dev"): `conda create -n nanover-dev "python>3.11"`
-    * Activate the conda environment: `conda activate nanover-dev`
-    * Install the required conda packages: `conda install -c conda-forge openmm MDAnalysis MDAnalysisTests ase`
-    * Compile the protocol and install the NanoVer libraries in your conda environment: `./win_compile.ps1`.
-If you do not plan on modifying the python packages, run `./win_compile.ps1 -noedit` instead.
-Otherwise, by default, the nanover packages will be installed in edit mode (`pip install -e`) meaning that changes in the `nanover-protocol` directory will be directly reflected in your python environment.
-* The `nanover-lammps` module and its tests require MPI to be installed.
-Download and install Microsoft MPI from https://docs.microsoft.com/en-us/message-passing-interface/microsoft-mpi

 ## Running the tests